 "A Contract is a Contract is a Contract!"

-And the cap to all this?
-The story of the Acrobat and the Escapologist is the story of Ms Honey's parents, she was the little girl, and the Acrobat's Sister was none other than The Trunchball.
+- And the cap to all this?
+The story of the Acrobat and the Escapologist is the story of Miss Honey's parents.
+She was the little girl, and the Acrobat's Sister was none other than The Trunchbull.

 - There are also strong implications that even though Matilda subconsciously tapped into Honey's mind when she encountered her, the story also in some ways reflect Matilda's own yearning for loving parents who wanted her as much as Honey's parents desired a child.

 - Magnus Honey's posthumous Counterpoint Duet with his daughter in the last verse of "My House" is easily the musical's most heartbreaking moment.